 Then, in August 2019, I lost my diary, the second time I’d done so in thirty-three years.
 And with no 2019 diaries in the shops, I bought an A6 notebook journal and recreated eight months of entries from my Facebook and Instagram posts.

 Rather than a chore (as it had been for my first lost diary in 1992), it was an enjoyable task, with pleasant posts and photos to jog my memory and no page-per-day constraint.
 By the end of the year, I’d filled up the journal and used mini-notepads for my final diary entries.

 A New Year Diary

-I bought a new Belmont A7, day-to-a-page, pocket-diary for 2020.
-But as the smoke cleared from Sydney’s New Year’s fireworks, I realised I prefered an unconstrained journal to record my daily entries.
+I bought a new Belmont A7, one-day-to-a-page pocket-diary for 2020.
+But as the smoke cleared from Sydney’s New Year’s fireworks, I realised I preferred an unconstrained journal to record my daily entries.

-And so I’ve moved on from the Belmont A7s and will use another A6 notebook journal for 2020, to record one or many pages per day.
+So I’ve moved on from the old Belmont A7s.
+And will use another A6 notebook journal for 2020 to record one or many pages per day.